 RECENT & UPCOMING PROJECTS

 Who Benefits?
-Symposium on Diversity and Inclusion in Social Finance on April 21, 2017
+Symposium on Diversity and Inclusion in Social Finance

 In partnership with the Ford Foundation, the Initiative will host a day-long symposium that will assess the state of diversity and inclusion in impact investing in New York City, and define an agenda for additional research, education, and advocacy to establish frameworks to fuel greater equity in social finance policy and practices.
 The symposium will convene executive decision-makers from the social finance community and is by invitation only.

 Student-Led Impact Investing Fund